kdpkst/Java-Web-Development-Demo/README.md

 # Team
-A simple and basic demo for learning Web development using Java
+A simple and basic demo for learning Web development using Java.